istvanzk/rpicampy/README.md

 **Auto-start as service**:

-Use the systemd user service unit `rpicamsch.service.user`.
+Use the SystemD user service unit `rpicamsch.service.user`.
 The `rpicamsch.service.user` systemd user service unit is to be copied to /etc/systemd/user/rpicamsch.service.

 While running, all messages are logged to a (rotated) `rpicam.log` file.
 The log level is configured in `rpilogger.py`.

-#### rpiconfig.yaml:	The configuration file with parameters for most of the functionalities.

-  - The parameters are grouped in 6 sections: *Main*, *timerConfig*, *camConfig*, *dirConfig*, *dbxConfig* and *rcConfig*.
-  See comments in the [rpiconfig.yaml](./rpiconfig.yaml) file for all available configuration parameters and their use.

 #### rpicam:	Manage image capture with (pi)camera and save images locally.

-Image capture options (selected in `rpicam.py`):
+Image capture options are selected in `rpiconfig.yaml` under the Main section (see above).
-- Raspberry PI camera using the Picamera2 API python module (new libcamera stack) - preferred option, or

-- Raspberry PI camera using rpicam-still (from rpicam-apps), or

-- USB web camera using fswebcam utility.

 The captured images are stored locally in a sub-folder with the current date 'DDMMY' as name, under the `image_dir` folder, specified in the configuration file under the `dirConfig` section.
 The captured image local file names are 'DDMMYY-HHMMSS-CAMID.jpg', where CAMID is the camera identification string `cam_id`, specified in the configuration file under the `camConfig` section.